EirGrid

 • Provide a frame of reference for decision-making.

-3. Principles
+1.3 Principles

 The board is committed to the highest standards of conduct and business ethics which shall be achieved by:

-• Leading the company by example
+• Leading the company by example;

-• Acting with integrity
+• Acting with integrity;

-• Treating all our stakeholders with respect
+• Treating all our stakeholders with respect; and

-• Using information carefully
+• Using information carefully.

 Board members must lead by example and set the tone from the top.
 These values and behaviours are summarised as follows: